 I was in Medellin as a solo female traveller in 2010 and didn't have any problems.
 I didn't go out at night so can't speak to that.
 I stayed in El Poblado (an upscale neighbourhood) and visited around there as well as downtown, which are the places most travellers go.
 Up the sides of the hills are poorer neighbourhoods and I took the teleferico up to one of these one day (mostly to try out the teleferico).
 I got off into this very ramshackle place where I was the only tourist and instantly felt uncomfortable, so I didn't venture very far and came back down.
 I speak some Spanish and I'm sure that helped. about 3 years agoAnswered by Marie via WorldNomads.com

 Yes.
 I did a walking tour and learned that it was the most dangerous city in the world, in the 80's or 90's.
 Now, people want peace.
-And the people are beautiful and kind.
-10 months agoAnswered by Diesel via WorldNomads.com
+And the people are beautiful and kind. about 3 years agoAnswered by Diesel via WorldNomads.com

 Medellin, the city of eternal spring.
 How could you not ABSOLUTELY LOVE IT!